Hash-2003/hr-intelligence-platform/docs/development_roadmap.md

 ## Immediate Next Step

-The next implementation step should be **Phase 1: Foundation Refactor**.
+The next implementation step should be **Phase 4: Email/Webhook Intake**.

 Recommended first code changes:

-1. Add `HRRequest` and `AgentRun` SQLAlchemy models.
+1. Add `EmailEvent` SQLAlchemy model.
 2. Add corresponding Pydantic schemas.
-3. Add `RequestService` and `AgentRunService`.
+3. Add `EmailEventService`.
-4. Update the LangGraph workflow to create and update HR request records.
+4. Add `/webhooks/email` endpoint for generic email-like payloads.
-5. Add endpoints to list and retrieve HR requests.
+5. Convert incoming webhook payloads into persistent HR requests.
+6. Run the existing LangGraph workflow for webhook-created requests.
+7. Store generated response as a draft rather than sending anything automatically.
-6. Add tests for the new request persistence layer.
+8. Add tests for webhook intake and request creation.

-This should be completed before document ingestion or webhook intake because both future features depend on a stronger request/case model.
+This should be implemented before Gmail or n8n integration so that the backend remains testable without external OAuth or automation dependencies.